clacladev/swift-style/README.md

 //  KidsRefresh
 //
 //  Created by Claudio Carnino on 18/10/2017.
-//  Copyright © 2017 Discovery.
+//  Copyright © 2017 BroncoYolo.
 All rights reserved.
 //

 import UIKit